 The most tedious part of organizing an event is speaking to anyone and everyone that goes to it.
 This leads to you having to handle several communication channels all at once.
 But you know you can’t handle all the inquiries at once.
 There has to be an easier way to do this, right?

-AI Chatbots are useful, when it comes to offering customer support all day, every day.
-Handling multiple inquiries at once, these bots offer quick service to all those asking questions.
+AI Chatbots are useful, when it comes to offering customer service all day, every day.
+Handling multiple inquiries at once, these bots offer quick service to all those asking customer service questions.
 And since they work around the clock, configuring time zones of different attendees, or setting up what the date and time is, are no problem.

 The best thing about this is that bots can be configured to understand more than one language, so there’s no need to worry about language barriers.
 Instead of hiring a lot of multilingual customer support reps on your team, you can stick with a few; however, chatbots can do the job for you.

 Basically, you can use a chatbot for all your events, even if the attendees won't be speaking English.